 White sugar is extremely processed from its original state.
 The sugar cane is stripped of its healthy minerals and put through processing that renders it pretty much void of healthy nutrition.

 Our bodies do need sugar.
-In fact, most food is broken down inside the body into simple sugars which the body uses for energy.
-However, more whole foods have a complex and infinite variety of vitamins and other materials that help them to digest slowly and provide complete nutrition without all of the harmful effects of a substance like pure white sugar.
+In fact, most food is eventually broken down into simple sugars which the body uses for energy.
+However, whole foods have a complex and infinite variety of vitamins and other materials that help to slow digestion and provide complete nutrition without the harmful effects of a substance like pure white sugar.

 How to Quit Sugar